ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-lukel43/thesis.md

     bet.bet_odds >= 2 AND bet.target_arb_percent = 5;
 ```

 These results are able to paint a much clearer picture of how a bettor may fair if they stricly followed any of the previously outlined strategies.
 There are some caveats to this analysis.
 Firstly, it assumes that a bettor who choses a certain profit percentage will always decide to hedge at the first opportunity they are presented.
 Also, hedges were only searched for every 5 minutes, which means that there are likely more or less profitable hedging opportunities that were missed, particularly at the end of games where odds can swing wildly and quickly.
 Regardless, bettors betting only on favorites at 5, 25, 50 and 100 percent profit thresholds could expect -$0.76, -$1.07, -$1.29, and -$1.34 losses per bet respectively over the sample games.
 As is obvious all of these strategies yielded a net loss.
 Likewise, bettors who bet on only underdogs at the same thresholds could expect -$1.14, -$1.30, -$0.59, and -$0.18 losses per bet respectively over the sample games.
 While all of these strategies can expect losses, the results mirror that of the likelihood to find hedging opportunities for each of the given strategies.
 Also, betting on underdogs, especially at a high percentage profit threshold seems to be the ideal strategy.
-While it may seem like a fruitless strategy given that most of the strategies averaged somewhere between 2.5 and 6.5 percent losses, there is still value given the sportsbooks will offer odds at an 8 to 10 percent disadvantage at times.
+While it may seem like a fruitless strategy given that most of the strategies averaged somewhere between 2.5 and 6.5 percent losses, there is still value given the sportsbooks will offer odds at an 4.7 to 4.8 percent disadvantage at times. [@barnard2023] Which means these experiments are close to or beating the standard expected return.

 To provide a control a analysis of what would have happened had a user not hedged any of their bets during the same sample games was conducted.
 For this analysis, the bets were again split by underdog and favorite bets.
 This was accomplished using this query: